 There are several different techniques and methods that are used for eyebrow tattoos but below are the most common.

 3D Eyebrow Technique for Eyebrow Tattooing

-- 3D eyebrow tattoo are one of the most popular methods for eyebrow enhancements and beautification.
+- 3D eyebrow tattoo is one of the most popular methods for eyebrow enhancements and beautification.

-- The “three-D” tattoo method involves using delicate strokes that are applied in small sections designed to replicate natural hair.
+- The “3D” tattoo method involves using delicate strokes that are applied in small sections designed to replicate natural hair.

-- Your Clinician will ideally use a mineral pigment in a complimentary shade to your natural eyebrow hair color.
+- Your Clinician will ideally use a mineral pigment in a complementary shade to your natural eyebrow hair colour.

 - This technique helps define the thinner areas of your eyebrow.

 - When done well, it can really provide a natural and 3D looking appearance.

 Powdery Filled Technique for Cosmetic Tattooing of the Eyebrow